 The process of titling a Hummer is straightforward if you buy from an auction site, but far less so when buying from a private party.
 Let’s start from the top.

-How Do I Get a Military Hummer?
+How Do You Even Get a Military Hummer?

 People often resell used Humvees on the private market, and we’ll get to that in a second.
 First let’s talk about these auction sites you’ve heard of.